glest/glest-source/BUILD.md

 ### Note

-If you have cloned the repositories this way, do not use the `git_update.sh` provided in the source directory.
+If you have cloned the repositories using your forks, do not use the `git_update.sh` provided in the source directory.
 See [syncing](https://github.com/ZetaGlest/zetaglest-source/blob/develop/CONTRIBUTING.md#syncing) for information on how to sync your repo with the main upstream (no,